AubreeLytwyn/presentation/TheJavaJazzBand/talk.md

 * Java has a form of closures: anonymous inner classes
 * Reasons for proposal
     + Bulky syntax -> Addressed substantially for improvements
-    + Inability to capture non-final local variables -> Allow compiler capture of effectively final local variables
+    + Inability to capture non-final local variables
+        + Allow compiler capture of effectively final local variables
-    + Transparency issues surrounding the meaning of return, break, continue and ‘this’ -> Making ‘this’ lexically scoped
+    + Transparency issues: return, break, continue, 'this'
+        + Making ‘this’ lexically scoped
     + No nonlocal control flow operators -> Not Addressed

 #Proposal
 * Lambda Expressions
-    + Aimed at correcting the vertical problem with API classes and anonymous inner functions
+    + Correcting the vertical problem with API classes and anonymous inner functions
     + Disadvantages
         + Mixing structural and nominal types
         + Divergence of library styles from callback objects to function types
-        + Generic types are erased, which would expose additional places where developers are exposed to erasure
+        + Generic types are erased
+            + show where developers are exposed to erasure

 #What is Lambda used for?
 * Improve libraries to make iterations, filtering and data extraction easier
     + Main Example:  Collection Library
         + Concurrency features improve performance in a multicore environment
-        + lambdas can be understood as a kind of anonymous method with a more compact syntax that also allows the omission of modifiers, return type, and in some cases parameter types as well.
+        + lambdas: anonymous method, compact syntax
+            + omission of modifiers, return type, parameter types

 #Lambda Type
 * What is the type
-    + The target type for a lambda expression Must be a functional interface and be compatible with the target type.
-Same parameter type as interface function type.
+    + The target type must be a functional interface
+        + Compatible with the target type.
+        + Same parameter type as interface function type.
     + Lambda can be used recursively when you are doing variable assignment.
+        + Static variable assignment
-Specifically static variable assignment because of the assignment before use rule for local variables
+        + Assignment before use rule for local variables

 #Where can you use lambda Expressions
 * Any context that has a target type